About me

 My primary interests are in sociolinguistics and sociophonetics— I want to know how we convey and interpret social meaning through language, and particularly through the sounds and signs of language.
 Some areas in sociolinguistics I am particularly interested in include the race and place intersection, Asian American communities' linguistic practices, and mixed race individuals' speech.

 I just completed my Qualifying Project, which was a case study investigating contextual variation in a mixed Asian and white Chicagoan's production of vowels associated with Chicagoan place identity and pan-Asian ethnic identity.
-Currently, I am developing my Dissertation Prospectus, which will investigate social and linguistic variation among Chicagoland Japanese Americans.
-I am advised by Annette D'Onofrio.
+I am currrently developing my Dissertation Prospectus, which will investigate social and linguistic variation among Chicagoland Japanese Americans.
+My advisor and committee chair is Annette D'Onofrio.
+My committee members are Ann Bradlow and Lauren Hall-Lew.

 In my free time, I enjoy knitting, baking, and exploring national parks.